Raj186-tech/Raj186-tech/README.md

-<h2 align="left">Hi 👋!
-My name is Rajwinder and I'm a Computer Networking and Cyber Security Student.
+<h2 align="left">Hi! 👋 My name is Rajwinder and I'm a Computer Networking and Cyber Security Student.
 I am passionate about Cyber Security and Python Programming.</h2>

 ###